ssun6/plotmicrobiome/README.md

 ## 2. Website

-Plotmicrobiome is freely available at https://ssun6.shinyapps.io/plotmicrobiome/ without installation.
-But the website is limited to 1GB memory and 25 active hours per month.
+To explore Plotmicrobiome before installing it locally, visit https://ssun6.shinyapps.io/plotmicrobiome/.
+It is freely available, but the website is currently limited to 1GB memory and 25 active hours per month.